bieniu/ha-shellies-discovery/README.md

 ## Supported devices

-- Shelly 1 (with external sensors)
+- Shelly 1 (with external sensors and external switch)
-- Shelly 1L
+- Shelly 1L (with external sensors)
 - Shelly 1PM (with external sensors)
 - Shelly 2 (relays and roller mode)
 - Shelly 2.5 (relays and roller mode)